-During WWII, fighter and bomber aircraft became crucial to the success of any one side at war.
-With reliable models and new innovations, the U.S. Navy left a legacy in the seas and in the skies.
+During WWII, fighter and bomber aircraft were crucial to the success of any one side in the conflict.
+With reliable models and new innovations, the U.S. Navy left a proud legacy on the seas and in the skies.

-Although the Navy is well-known for its ships and submarines, it also boasts a fierce fleet of aircraft, with as many planes as any situation requires.
+Although the Navy is well-known for its ships and submarines, throughout the last century and this it has maintained a highly effective, state-of-the-art fleet of aircraft, with as many planes as any situation requires.
 During WWII, the pilots of the U.S. Navy played a crucial role in the Allied victory.
 These are some of the aircraft that helped them win.

 Wingspan: 54ft 2in